What has Mayor Steinberg done as mayor? Find out here

 • Negotiated and secured approval of legally binding partnership agreement with Sacramento County that includes 10 outreach teams with city, county and health plan representatives that will assertively intervene in street encampments to connect people to housing and services.
 The county agreed to open a 200-bed shelter in the city and to do “whatever it takes” to address the needs of people suffering from mental illness and substance abuse on city streets.

-• Obtained a commitment by Gov. Newsom to supply and install 350 tiny homes on sites in Sacramento.
+• Obtained a commitment by Gov. Newsom to supply and install 175 tiny homes at a health care campus being built by Wellspace Health on Stockton Boulevard.
+The campus is scheduled ot open in October 2024.

 • Helped negotiate and secure Council approval for a rent stabilization ordinance that prevents rent gauging and requires just-cause for evictions.